Strategy & Planning 🗺️

 I recommend doing this as a Notion table so It’s easy to visualize and sort.

-3. Evaluate what kind of channels you’re best for
+3. Evaluate what kind of channels are a best fit for you(r) company

 Now, realistically decide: